Moshe Sharon: Research interests

 Moshe Sharon has written about early Islamic history and the development of Shia Islam.
 He is a specialist in Arabic epigraphy and papyrology, with his opus being Corpus Inscriptionum Arabicarum Palaestinae.
 In 2005 he published the first translation into Hebrew of Kitáb-i-Aqdas, the holy book of the Baháʼí faith, and included a study of the history and theology of the religion.

-Views
+Controversies

-Moshe Sharon has given many presentations at international conferences and been interviewed by numerous media outlets on a variety of contemporary and historical topics.
+Moshe Sharon has given many presentations at international conferences against Islam, and has been claiming being an Islam expert, only that he has been turning the state propaganda in favor of Israeli regime about Iranian nuclear program as well as Islam-hating topics.

 Baháʼí Faith

 Moshe Sharon is interviewed in the 2007 Israeli documentary film, "Bahais in My Backyard."
 In the interview he states that the only Baháʼí academic chair in the world is in Israel due to his efforts in convincing Hebrew University to establish one and his efforts in finding a benefactor to fund the position.
 He also says that there are no descendants of Bahá'u'lláh in Israel.
 Despite Sharon's denial of the existence of such relatives, there are, in fact, dozens, and one of Bahá'u'lláh's great-granddaughters is featured in the film.
 Furthermore, even at the time of the interview, there were other Baháʼí academic chairs in existence, such as the ones established at Devi Ahilya Vishwavidyalaya, a state university in Madhya Pradesh in 1991 and at the University of Maryland in 1993.